 The system of behaviour management is in three parts at Atlantis Beach Baptist College, one for inside the classroom, another for outside the classroom and the third is an infringement system.
-These are described in detail on pages 18-24 of this Handbook.

 Connectedness

 What is connectedness?

 School connectedness refers to the belief by students that adults in the school care about their learning and about them as individuals.